kabir0st/rplidar-a2m8-simluation/docs/protocol.md

     return [decode_sample(payload[i:i+5]) for i in range(0, size, 5)]
 ```

-`recv_exactly` is your usual loop around `sock.recv` until N bytes have been collected — `recv` can return fewer bytes than asked for on TCP.
+`recv_exactly` is your usual loop around `sock.recv` until N bytes have been collected, `recv` can return fewer bytes than asked for on TCP.

 ## Compatibility notes

 - The framing and sample bitfields match the RPLidar A2M8 standard scan response, so any A2M8 parser should drop in with only the transport swapped (TCP socket instead of serial port).
-- Express-mode and other A-series extensions are **not** implemented — the simulator only emits standard scan samples.
+- Express-mode and other A-series extensions are **not** implemented, the simulator only emits standard scan samples.
-- There's no health/info command — the control socket only handles `START` / `STOP`.
+- There's no health/info command, the control socket only handles `START` / `STOP`.